t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ef"></a>
-*Q: I've inserted my PKCS#11 (Cryptoki) token, but why is the "PKCS#11 token management..." menuitem disabled?*
+*Q: I've inserted my PKCS#11 (Cryptoki) token, but why is the "PKCS#11 token management..." menu-item disabled?*

 *A:* Please ensure that you have configured DoxBox to use your token via the "PKCS#11" tab on the Options dialog ("View | Options...")

-See the section on [Security Token/Smartcard Support](pkcs11_support.htm) for further details
+See the section on [Security Token/Smartcard Support](pkcs11_support.md) for further details

 * * *